A comparison of approaches to improve worst-case predictive model performance over patient subpopulations: Methods

 We conduct a stratified ERM experiment where each of the model-specific hyperparameter configurations assessed in the pooled experiments are applied separately to the data drawn from each subpopulation.
 In addition to the model classes evaluated in other experiments, we also evaluate logistic regression models implemented as zero-layer neural networks with weight decay regularization \cite{loshchilov2018decoupled}.
 We consider weight decay parameters drawn from a grid of values containing 0, 0.01, and 0.001.
 For stratified experiments, we use the loss measured on the subpopulation to assess early stopping criteria.

 Following training, we apply each model derived from the training procedure to the validation set and assess performance metrics in the pooled population and in each subpopulation.
 To select hyperparameters for pooled ERM, we perform selection based on the population average loss.
 To evaluate model selection criteria, we compute the average of each resulting performance metric for the set of five models derived from the cross-validation procedure with matching hyperparameters.
 We apply several model selection criteria that mirror the early stopping criteria.
-To perform model selection based on the worst-case subpopulation performance, we first compute the average, over the development sets for each fold, for each performance metric and subpopulation.
-Then, we compute the worst-case of the resulting loss or AUC across subpopulations, and take the best worst-case value over all model-specific and algorithm-specific hyperparameters, including early-stopping criteria.
+To perform model selection based on the worst-case subpopulation performance, we first compute the average performance of the model replicates on the validation set, for each performance metric and subpopulation.
+Then, we compute the worst-case of the resulting loss or AUC across subpopulations, and take the best worst-case value over all model-specific and algorithm-specific hyperparameters, including early-stopping criteria and sampling rules.
 To evaluate the subpopulation balancing approach in isolation, we select the hyperparameter configuration using an average loss across subpopulations.
-Model selection for the stratified ERM experiments occurs based on the average loss over folds, separately for each subpopulation.
+Model selection for the stratified ERM experiments occurs based on the average loss over model replicates on the validation set, separately for each subpopulation.